InnovativeInventor/presidents-day/README.md

 See [`/analysis.ipynb`](analysis.ipynb)

 ## Fun fact
-The start date of this project was coincidentally 2020's president's day.
+The start date of this project was coincidentally 2020's president's day (before it was announced!).